 (or Knobbler4-with-bluhand.tosc

-) file to your iPad (e.g. with AirDrop)Done
+) file to your tablet (e.g. with AirDrop)Done

 in the upper-rightNOTE: You MUST have a control surface configured in Ableton Live.
 If you do, then you will see the "Blue Hand" icon in the title bar of the selected device.